 There is so much beauty in Moroccan simplicity and I’ve tried to show that in the house.
 Our approach has been recognized and published in several style magazines from many different countries.

 What has been some of the feedback from your guests?

 Most of our guests remark on the unique easy style of Chambres d’Amis, which is a compliment for me because I am an interior designer.
 People enjoy the level of personal attention that is dedicated to each guest.
 We sometimes have clients who start their vacation in Marrakech for a few days, then take a tour in the country and come back here for their last night.
 Everyone tells us it’s like coming home and how nice of a feeling that is to have while on vacation.

 What was your inspiration to rent out Chambres d’Amis as a B&B?

 Moroccan houses are just incredibly beautiful.
-They aren’t open to the outside but rather the inside and once you leave busy Marrakech behind and open the front door, it feels like entering a relaxing and calm oasis with plants and birds everywhere.
+They are buit around an open courtyard, so open to the outside while y're inside the house.
+Once you leave busy Marrakech behind when opening the front door, it feels like entering a relaxing and calm oasis with plants and birds everywhere.